xenoterracide/Dist-Zilla-Plugin-Test-Version/README.md

 # DESCRIPTION

-This module will add a [Test::Version](https://metacpan.org/pod/Test::Version) test as a release test to your module.
+This module will add a [Test::Version](https://metacpan.org/pod/Test::Version) test as a author test to your module.

 # ATTRIBUTES